 In practice, both growth rate and nutrient concentration determine the quantity and quality of food production from coral reefs, but associations between species-level productivity and nutrient concentration remain unclear.
-Recently, empirical models have been developed to predict growth rates [14] and nutrient concentrations of diverse reef fish species [5,13], providing insights into production of nutritious food on coral reefs.
-For example, population turnover in smaller, targeted species can increase at moderate fishing levels, buffering biomass depletion [15], while growth in herbivore populations rich in iron and zinc can maintain the nutritional value of reef catch following climate disturbances [13].
-Reef fish productivity captures the rate at which biomass is produced by an individual fish (i.e. somatic growth), is predictable for any reef fish species, and can be combined with abundance and size survey data toto estimate assemblage-level biomass production [10,14].
-Similarly, nutrient models use ecological and environmental trait information to predict the concentration of essential dietary nutrients contained in fish muscle tissue, and can be combined with species’ biomass (or catch) data to estimate the nutrient availability (or yield) for fisheries, providing information on the nutritional quality of reef seafood [13].
+Recently, empirical models have been developed to predict growth rates [16] and nutrient concentrations of diverse reef fish species [3,15], providing insights into production of nutritious food on coral reefs.
+For example, population turnover in smaller, targeted species can increase at moderate fishing levels, buffering biomass depletion [17], while growth in herbivore populations rich in iron and zinc can maintain the nutritional value of reef catch following climate disturbances [15].
+Reef fish productivity captures the rate at which biomass is produced by an individual fish (i.e. somatic growth), is predictable for any reef fish species, and when combined with abundance and size survey data allows estimates of assemblage-level biomass production [12,16].
+Similarly, nutrient models use ecological and environmental trait information to predict the concentration of essential dietary nutrients contained in fish muscle, and can be combined with species’ biomass (or catch) data to estimate the nutrient availability (or yield) for fisheries, providing information on the nutritional quality of reef seafood [15].

-Growth rates have been combined with elemental stoichiometry to model carbon and nitrogen flux in reef fish [16], suggesting that productivity and nutrient models could be similarly combined to estimate nutrient production rates in reef fishes.
-Strong effects of size, diet and feeding categories on growth rate [14] and nutrient concentration [5] suggests that nutrient productivity on coral reefs is likely governed by trophic structure.
+Growth rates have been combined with elemental stoichiometry to model carbon and nitrogen flux in reef fish [18], suggesting that productivity and nutrient models could be similarly combined to estimate nutrient production rates in reef fishes.
+Strong effects of size, diet and feeding categories on growth rate [16] and nutrient concentration [3] suggests that nutrient productivity on coral reefs is likely governed by trophic structure.
 As such, analysis of nutrient productivity among reefs that vary in benthic composition and fishing pressure should help improve understanding of how changes in the reef food web might impact the availability of nutritious catch for fisheries.

 Here, we combine size-based growth models with trait-based nutrient models to estimate the nutrient productivity of coral reef fishes from standard biomass surveys.
-We use established predictive frameworks to estimate growth coefficients (Kmax, rate at which each species approaches its theoretical maximum size [14]) and concentrations of six nutrients essential in human diets (calcium, iron, selenium, zinc, vitamin A, omega-3 fatty acids) for 541 fish species observed in Belize, Fiji, Madagascar, and Solomon Islands.
-Our new metricnutrient productivity combines ecological and fisheries theory with aspects of food systems and human health to understand supply of nutritious seafood from coral reef-associated fisheries.
+We use established predictive frameworks to estimate growth coefficients (Kmax, rate at which each species approaches its theoretical maximum size [16]) and concentrations of six nutrients essential in human diets (calcium, iron, selenium, zinc, vitamin A, and omega-3 fatty acids) for 541 fish species observed on coral reef surveys in Belize, Fiji, Madagascar, and Solomon Islands.
+Our new metric of nutrient productivity combines ecological and fisheries theory with aspects of food systems and human health to understand supply of nutritious seafood from coral reef-associated fisheries.
 Using underwater visual census data from 333 reef surveys, we assess fishing and benthic drivers of three fishery services: standing biomass, biomass turnover, and nutrient production.
-Surveys were conducted on reefs spanning 19 kg ha-1 to over 5,000 kg ha-1 of fishable biomass, including no-take areas and areas under fisheries restrictions, that varied substantially in benthic composition (hard coral, turf algae, macroalgae, rubble).
+Surveys were conducted on reefs spanning 19 kg ha-1 to over 5,000 kg ha-1 of fishable biomass, including no-take areas and areas under fisheries restrictions, that varied substantially in benthic composition (hard coral, turf algae, macroalgae, and rubble).
 We used Bayesian multivariate models to quantify fishing and benthic drivers of the trophic distribution of three key fishery services, and use these models to provide management recommendations and insights into fisheries supported by future reef habitats.

 Methods